“What in God’s name was that?!” thundered Reverend Waite from the front of the church.

 “Just what exactly was that?” demanded Reverend Waite again.
 “What just happened?”

 Billy huddled deep in his mother’s arms, clearly frightened.
-Tom still didn’t have an answer, but he leapt to his feet to insulate his family from the inquisition.
+Tom still didn’t have an answer, but he leapt to his feet to protect his family from the inquisition.

 “Do you think we have any idea?!”
 Tom shouted.
 “Back off, you’re scaring my son!”